Azure/azure-functions-kafka-extension/README.md

 }
 ```

-To set a key value set the property `KeyType` (i.e typeof(string) or typeof(long)).
+To set a key value use `KafkaEventData<string, string>` to define a key of type string (supported key types: int, long, string, byte[]).

-To send use Protobuf serialisation set the value of the KafkaAttribute.ValueType to a type that implements the IMessage.
+To produce messages using Protobuf serialisation use a `KafkaEventData<MyProtobufClass>` as message type. `MyProtobufClass` must implements the IMessage interface.

 For Avro provide a type that implements ISpecificRecord.
-If nothing is defined the value will be of type string and no key will be set.
+If nothing is defined the value will be of type `byte[]` and no key will be set.

 ## Configuration

-Customizing the Kafka extensions is available in the host file.
+Customization of the Kafka extensions is available in the host file.
 As mentioned before, the interface to Kafka is built based on **Confluent.Kafka** library, therefore some of the configuration is just a bridge to the producer/consumer.

 ```json
 {